rust-lang/rfcs/text/3537-msrv-resolver.md

   - `cargo generate-lockfile`
 - We'd drop from this proposal `cargo update [--ignore-rust-version|--update-rust-version]` as they don't make sense with this new default

-This has no impact on the other proposals (`cargo add` picking compatible versions, `package.rust-version = "auto"`, `cargo build` error to diagnostic).
+This has no impact on the other proposals (`cargo add` picking compatible versions, `package.rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"`, `cargo build` error to diagnostic).

 Affects on workflows (including non-resolver behavior):
 1. Latest Rust with no MSRV
-  - ✅ `cargo new` setting `package.rust-version = "auto"` moves most users to "Latest Rust as the MSRV" with no extra maintenance cost
+  - ✅ `cargo new` setting `package.rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"` moves most users to "Latest Rust as the MSRV" with no extra maintenance cost
   - 🟰 ~~Dealing with incompatible dependencies will have a friendlier face because the hard build error after changing dependencies is changed to a notification during update suggesting they upgrade to get the new dependency because we fallback to `rustc --version` when `package.rust-version` is unset (as a side effect of us capturing `rust-toolchain.toml`)~~
 2. Latest Rust as the MSRV
   - ✅ Packages can more easily keep their MSRV up-to-date with
-    - `package.rust-version = "auto"` (no policy around when it is changed) though this is dependent on your Rust toolchain being up-to-date (see "Latest Rust with no MSRV" for more)
+    - `package.rust-version = "<tbd-name-representing-currently-running-rust-toolchain>"` (no policy around when it is changed) though this is dependent on your Rust toolchain being up-to-date (see "Latest Rust with no MSRV" for more)
     - ~~`cargo update --update-rust-version` (e.g. when updating minor version) though this is dependent on what you dependencies are using for an MSRV~~
-  - ❌ Without `cargo update --update-rust-version`, `"auto"` will be more of a default path, leading to more maintainers updating their MSRV more aggressively and waiting until minors
+  - ❌ Without `cargo update --update-rust-version`, `"<tbd-name-representing-currently-running-rust-toolchain>"` will be more of a default path, leading to more maintainers updating their MSRV more aggressively and waiting until minors
   - ✅ Packages can more easily offer unofficial support for an MSRV due to shifting the building with MSRV-incompatible dependencies from an error to a `deny` diagnostic
 3. Extended MSRV
   - ✅ Users will be able to opt-in to MSRV-compatible dependencies, in a `.cargo/config.toml`